chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.md

 Human Activity Recognition Using Smartphones Dataset is randomly partitioned for training and testing purpose into two sets Training set and Test set and these files are saved as follows
 - 'X_train.txt':  Training set.
 - 'y_train.txt':  Training labels.
-- 'X_test.txt': Test set.
+- 'X_test.txt' :  Test set.
-- 'y_test.txt': Test labels.
+- 'y_test.txt' :  Test labels.
+- 'features.txt': List of all features.
+- 'subject_train.txt': Subject who performed the activity for each window sample.
+Its range is from 1 to 30.
 - 'features_info.txt': Shows information about the variables used on the feature vector.
-- 'features.txt': List of all features.
 - 'activity_labels.txt': Links the class labels with their activity name.
-- 'subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-The Script first sets the working directory which can be changed by any user.<Enter> It then reads all the above files and renames columns in the files where needed as seen below:
+The Script first sets the working directory which can be changed by any user.<br>
+It then reads all the above files and renames columns in the files where needed as seen below:

 	colnames(test_y)<-"Activity"
 	colnames(train_y)<-"Activity"
 	colnames(test_subject) <-"Subject"
 	colnames(train_subject) <-"Subject"
 	colnames(test_x)<-feature$V2
 	colnames(train_x)<-feature$V2

-The two datasets are created namely training dataset and test dataset by adding Subject and Activity columns to the beginning of train_x and test_x files.
+The two datasets are created namely training dataset and test dataset by adding Subject and Activity columns to the beginning of train_x and test_x files.<br>
 These two datasets are appended since they were randomly partitioned for training and testing purpose as mentioned earlier

- * Task 1: The two datasets above are joined together to create a single dataset called joined_dataset **rbind() appends test dataset to train dataset
+ * Task 1: The two datasets above are joined together to create a single dataset called joined_dataset <br>
+	**rbind()** appends test dataset to train dataset

 		 joined_data<-rbind(train_data,test_data)

- * Task 2: Extracted only those measurement columns from joined_data where the column names contain either 'mean' or 'std' string.
+ * Task 2: Extracted only those measurement columns from joined_data where the column names contain either 'mean' or 'std' string.<br>
-	   **Grep() searches for these strings anywhere in the column names and returns the column index
+	   **Grep()** searches for these strings anywhere in the column names and returns the column index

  * Task 3:Rename all the activities (listed as numbers 1-6) with their corresponding descriptive names such as
 	   1: WALKING,